deciduously/music/post.md

 I wasnted to keep this post to under 60 minutes, but there are a number of ways this code could be extended:

 - I can't even hear `C0` - can you?
-Restrict the 108-key keyboard to the standard 88-key from the diagram, which starts partway through Octave 0 and only includes the first note of Octave 8.
+Restrict the 108-key keyboard to the standard 88-key from the diagram, that only includes the top three notes of Octave 0 and the top note of Octave 8 (12 x 7 + 3 + 1).
 - Support even more types of key signatures like the [harmonic minor](https://en.wikipedia.org/wiki/Minor_scale#Harmonic_minor_scale), which is the Aeolian mode with the seventh note one semitone higher, or [pentatonic scales](https://en.wikipedia.org/wiki/Pentatonic_scale), which were hinted at above as using solely the black keys.
 Those have modes too...
 - Generate those extended key signatures from strings like `"Cmaj"` or `"Amin7"`.
 - Let the user decide how long each note should sound.
 Which part of `MusicMaker` do you think is responsible for that?